rommguy/react-custom-scroll/README.md

 ### How to change the design ?
 Your own custom design can be applied by styling these 2 classes in your css:

-- custom-scrollbar - this class styles the container of the scroll handle, you can use it if your handle width is greater than the default.
+- rcs-custom-scrollbar - this class styles the container of the scroll handle, you can use it if your handle width is greater than the default.
-- inner-handle - this class styles the handle itself, you can use it to change the color, background, border and such of the handle
+- rcs-inner-handle - this class styles the handle itself, you can use it to change the color, background, border and such of the handle

 You can see a usage example in example/firstComp/firstComp.scss